 - Click Ad settings

-Once there, there’s three different types of ads that you can turn off:
+Once there, there are three different types of ads that you can turn off:

 - Ads based on data from partners